RosettaCommons/documentation/Writing-a-New-SimpleMetric.md

 [[_TOC_]]

+`*`Exception: A Filter wrapper that calls on the core SimpleMetric to do its calculation, and parse it's XML interface.
+This thin wrapper should only have additional code for cutoffs, nothing more.
 ##Template Generation

 In order to write a SimpleMetric, the easiest way to start off is to use the [[code template generators | code_templates]].
 For each SimpleMetric, there is a type associated with it.
 For now, we use a real metric and have the generator place the files in the main SimpleMetric directory: `core/simple_metrics/metrics`.